noec764/erpnext/docs/dooks/customize-dooks/articles/allow-fields-to-be-changed-after-submit.md

 <img alt="Update" class="screenshot" src="../assets/allow-on-submit-3.png">

-After updating Customize Form, you should reload your Dooks account.
+After updating Customize Form, you should reload your Dokie account.
 Then check form, and field to confirm its editable in submitted form as well.

 {next}